yashkhatri/lyo.designer/User Manual for Toolchain Modelling.md

 relevance to the tool-chain, including the definition of *Resources* and *Resource Properties* that form each *Domain Specification*.

 The instructions below explain how to define your domains within the same toolchain model.
-Lyo Designer also allows you to import and reuse existing Domain Specification models, as instructed under the [ Domain Specification Modelling](Lyo/DomainSpecificationModelling#Handling_Large_Models "wikilink") workshop.
+Lyo Designer also allows you to import and reuse existing Domain Specification models, as instructed under the [User Manual for Domain Specification Modelling](User Manual - Domain Specification Modelling)

-![An example domain specification diagram](LyoToolchainModel-SpecificationDiagram.png "An example domain specification diagram"){width="800"}
+![An example domain specification diagram](images/LyoToolchainModel-SpecificationDiagram.png "An example domain specification diagram")

 1. Using the **tools pallet** (located on the right), create any number of **Domain Specifications**.